Law Enforcement Officer Position

 • Testifies in court.

-• Performs crisis intervention in sensitive and dynamic situations; explains content of law to persons involved in a dispute, describing the process of filing a formal complaint, the extent of law enforcement powers, and the responsibility of citizens to follow prescribed legal procedures, provides referrals to appropriate community resources.
+• Explains content of law to the public and persons involved in a dispute, describes the process of filing a formal complaint, the extent of law enforcement powers, and the responsibility of citizens to follow prescribed legal procedures, and provides referrals to appropriate community resources.

 Knowledge of:

-• Thorough knowledge of local, state, and federal laws.
+• Local, state, and federal laws.

-• Thorough knowledge of department policies, procedures, regulations, and directives.
+• Department policies, procedures, regulations, and directives.

-• Considerable knowledge of court decisions relating to police powers.
+• Court decisions relating to police powers.

-• Good knowledge of human relation techniques.
+• Human relation techniques.

 • Basic first aid and CPR procedures.